 1 The data is still there, but recovering it requires a manual recovery effort by data recovery specialists.
 When Patroni is allowed to rewind with use_pg_rewind the forked timeline will be automatically erased to rejoin the failed primary with the cluster.
+However, for use_pg_rewind to function properly, either the cluster must be initialized with data page checksums (--data-checksums option for initdb) and/or wal_log_hints must be set to on.

 '''

-synchronous_commit: "on"
+synchronous_commit "on"

-synchronous_standby_names: ""
+synchronous_standby_names ""

 '''